dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_quantum_annealing_intro.rst

 types of problems, and can help investigate what is happening partway through the annealing process.

-For more information about the available annealing controls, see
+For more information about the available annealing controls, see the :ref:`qpu_annealing` section.
-|doc_processor|_.